danwing/cidfi/draft-wing-cidfi.md

 {: artwork-align="center" #fig-stun-cidfi-nonce title="Format of CIDFI-NONCE Attribute"}

 The nonce is 128 bits obtained from the CIDFI network element.
-The HMAC-output field is computed per {{!RFC5869}} using the HMAC secret from the CIDFI network element, the concatinated Nonce, and the fixed string "cidfi" (without quotes).
+The HMAC-output field is computed per {{!RFC5869}} using the CIDFI network element-provided HMAC secret, and the CIDFI network element-provided Nonce concatenated with the fixed string "cidfi" (without quotes), shown below with "|" denoting concatenation.

 ~~~~~
-  HMAC-output = HMAC-SHA256( hmac-secret, nonce || "cidfi" )
+  HMAC-output = HMAC-SHA256( hmac-secret, nonce | "cidfi" )
 ~~~~~